-Black babies who bloom
+Black Babies who BLOOM

 Not being heard, not being taken seriously, and being misunderstood by health care providers are common experiences for many Black parents during routine medical visits.
 For Black parents of young children, that lack of cultural understanding can lead to grim consequences for the health of the baby and the birthing parent.